CDCgov/phdi/containers/ingestion/description.md

 #### Running from Python Source Code

-We recommend running the ingestion service from a container, but if that is not feasible for a given use case, it may also be run directly from Python using the steps below.
+We recommend running the ingestion service from a container, but if that isn't feasible for a given use case, it may also be run directly from Python using the steps below.

 1. Ensure that both Git and Python 3.10 or higher are installed.
 2. Clone the PHDI repository with `git clone https://github.com/CDCgov/phdi`.